LoopringSecondary/incentives/docs/longterm-incentive-program-en.md

 # LRC Lont-term Incentive Program

-Loopring Foundation will launch“**LRC two Incentive Programs**”，in order to motivate mid-term and long-term investors in the community.
+Loopring Foundation will launch“**Two Incentive Programs**”in order to motivate mid-term and long-term investors in the community.

 ## About Loopring Protocol
 Loopring Protocol is a a decentralized automated execution system that trades across the crypto-token exchanges, shielding users from counterparty risk and reduce the cost of trading.
 By essentially rising the liquidity of cryptocurrencies, we are building the financial system of the future.
 Please visit our website for more info[https://loopring.org](https://loopring.org).